 Once a week is more than enough for hermit crabs to eat tomatoes.

 The nutritional value of tomatoes doesn’t justify offering them with greater frequency; any more than this is unhealthy due to the acidic nature of tomatoes.

-If your hermit crabs show no interest in tomatoes, there are alternatives with more nutritional value while also appealing to the palate.
+If your hermit crabs show no interest in tomatoes, alternatives with more nutritional value may appeal to the palate.
 Tomatoes are an optional addition, not an essential.